General Dentistry Services

 Our dentists also spend time discussing concerns that relate to oral health, such as jaw pain and cosmetic defects.
 We’ll make sure you know what options are available to improve or correct your condition.
 Our patients tell us they’ve never had an exam as thorough as ours.
 We wouldn’t do it any other way.

 Fillings don’t have to be unsightly; today they can be unseen altogether.
-The Walker Dental Team in Olympia uses white composite and porcelain fillings, which closely match the color and texture of your natural teeth.
+The Walker & Krause Dental Team in Olympia uses tooth colored composite fillings, which closely match the color and texture of your natural teeth.
 They not only look good, they are also less likely to crack or come loose.
 More of your natural tooth is preserved than with traditional metal fillings, and concerns over metal toxicity are eliminated.

 We start each dental filling procedure by carefully removing all existing tooth decay.
 Then we condition the surface of your tooth to bond permanently to the filling material.
-In some cases, we can create a small, perfectly fitted restoration to bond to your tooth.
+The composite filling material is then placed and shaped to match your natural tooth structure.
 Depending on the size and character of the cavity opening, we may simply fill it with composite bonding material.

-Our Olympia dental office welcomes first-time patients of all ages.
-We believe that a positive early experience at the dentist office is one of the keys to a lifetime of oral health and good dental habits for children.
-That’s why we make sure that children enjoy themselves here, by making them as comfortable as possible and showing them the respect and care they deserve during every dental visit to our family focused dental office.
+The Walker & Krause Dental Team welcomes first-time patients of all ages.
+We believe that a positive early experience at the dentist is one of the keys to a lifetime of oral health and good dental habits for children.
+That’s why we make sure that children enjoy themselves here, by making them as comfortable as possible and showing them the respect and care they deserve.

 When you’ve lost a tooth due to trauma or decay, a dental implant may be the most conservative, realistic and functional way to replace it.
-Dr. Walker and Dr. Walsh have placed hundreds of dental implants over the past two decades, and can help determine if an implant procedure would be beneficial for you.
-Unlike a bridge – where a replacement tooth is attached to neighboring teeth and rests atop the gums – an implant is surgically fused to the jawbone, mimicking the stability and functionality of a live tooth.
-More severe situations may take the expertise of a cosmetic dentist.
+Walker & Krause Dental Team have placed and restored hundreds of dental implants over the past two decades, and can help determine if an implant procedure would be beneficial for you.
+Unlike a dental bridge – where a replacement tooth is attached to neighboring teeth and rests atop the gums – an implant is surgically fused to the jawbone, mimicking the stability and functionality of a live tooth.
+More severe situations may take the expertise of a specialist.

-Dental Implants require healthy bone and gum structure, and may be used in combination with other techniques such as bridges to restore a section of teeth.
-Because an implant is surgically placed, it takes more than one visit to your dentist to complete, and additional time to heal.
+Implants require healthy bone and gum structure, and may be used in combination with other techniques such as dental bridges to restore a section of teeth.
+Because a dental implant is surgically placed, it takes more than one visit to your dentist to complete, and additional time to heal.